-I recently wrote a post about the decreasing rates that are following the decreasing COVID hospitalization numbers.
+I recently wrote a post about the decreasing pay rates that are following the decreasing COVID hospitalization numbers.
 During the pandemic, the market was saturated with travel nurses.
-Both experienced and new to the travel industry nurses have been chasing those high paying contracts for over a year now.
-We’ve seen COVID strike in waves, but in light of the vaccination, administrative changes, and plummeting cases, nurses are wondering if this is the end of the road for those crisis contracts.
+Both experienced and new to the travel industry nurses have been chasing those high-paying contracts for over a year now.
+We’ve seen COVID strike in waves, but in light of the vaccine, administrative changes, and plummeting cases, nurses are wondering if this is the end of the road for those crisis contracts.

 Where Are the Crisis Contracts?

-There are still some areas in ‘crisis’ but most of those jobs are already taken and those nurses are NOT letting go!
-The market is swamped with nurses looking for ‘high paying jobs’ and it’s unrealistic to expect each and every one of them to find jobs that meet their demands.
-There are still tons of travel jobs out there, the rates are just dropping back to ‘normal’, with a few stragglers still offering pay packages over $3K/week.
+There are still some areas in ‘crisis,’ but most of those jobs are already taken, and those nurses are NOT letting them go.
+The market is swamped with nurses looking for high-paying jobs, and it’s unrealistic to expect each and every one of them to find jobs that meet their demands.
+There are still tons of travel nursing jobs out there; the rates are just dropping back to ‘normal’, with a few stragglers still offering pay packages over $3K/week.
 ‘Normal’ travel nurse pay is hard for some nurses to swallow, especially if they started traveling during the pandemic.
 Travel nursing is a lot of work, a lot of change, and a lot of keeping up with documentation- nurses that were doing it for the high pay may be looking for a change.
 Read more about Crisis Contracts.

 Pros of Permanent Staff Nurse Jobs